 GCE VM instances are basically VPS.
 They can be configured as high performance web servers with little extra work.
 I’ll walk you through configuring your GCE VM instance and installing Sendy with SSL.
 I’ll try to make this tutorial as newbie friendly as possible.

 We’ll be building our web server with Virtualmin v6.03 GPL control panel.
 It’s a free control panel and packs powerful features to manage a web server.
-Additionally, we’ll be installing Nginx v1.10.3, PHP v7.0.30 and MySQL v5.7.23.
+Additionally, we’ll be installing Nginx v1.16, PHP v7.3 and MariaDB v10.0.36.
 Complete below steps to install Sendy on Google Compute Engine VM Instance with SSL.

 Hire me and have your Sendy ready within 24 hours!

 Step #1 – Create a GCE VM instance for Sendy and install Virtualmin

 This step will get your GCE VM instance ready for Sendy.
 We’ll create a VM instance with Ubuntu 16.04 as operating system and install Virtualmin.
 Complete each and every step in below tutorial and get your VM instance configured with Virtualmin.

 Step #2 – Disable MySQL Strict Mode for Sendy on Google Cloud VM instance

 MySQL 5.7 and later versions come with strict mode enabled by default.
 Virtualmin installation script installs MariaDB v10.0.36 on your GCE VM instance by default.
 And Sendy doesn’t support MySQL strict mode by default.
 So let’s disable it.

 Tutorial: Disable MySQL Strict Mode on Ubuntu

 Step #3 – Add your Sendy domain to Virtualmin on Google Cloud